-A raised area separating different lanes, traffic directions, or roadways within a street.
+An area separating different lanes, traffic directions, or roadways within a street.
+For the purpose of this Manual, a MEDIAN is raised rather than flush or painted.

 The width as well as design of medians can vary widely.
 They can range from narrow raised concrete islands to tree-lined promenades to intensively landscaped boulevard medians.